 People who have had any kind of skin cancer are at higher risk and those who have already had a melanoma are at especially high risk (about 1% develop new melanomas each year).
 Those who have a close blood relative with melanoma have double the average risk.

 People with strong risk factors for melanoma should be assessed regularly by a dermatologist.

 If you become suspicious about a spot, you should consult your GP.
 If the spot is obviously suspicious, it may be removed surgically, or you may be referred to a dermatologist urgently for assessment.
 If you have good reason to be suspicious, do not hesitate to question your doctor’s opinion and explain your reasons for concern.
 If possible, any suspicious spot should be removed completely and the entire spot sent to pathology for assessment.
 Partial biopsies can be unreliable for diagnosis but are sometimes necessary.
 When the pathology report is back, in a week or so, you will be told the result.
 The pathologist measures the depth of the melanoma in millimetres, and this is the most important determinant of the risk attached to it.
 At this stage, your doctor may explain the risk and the treatment options or refer you to an expert.

 All melanomas are treated surgically by removing both the melanoma along with a safety margin of normal appearing skin around it.

 The width of the safety margin removed varies according to the depth of the melanoma.
-If the melanoma is more than 1.0 mm in depth, there is the option of a sentinel node biopsy.
-This procedure identifies the first lymph node that drains the site of the melanoma and then the lymph node is removed at the same time as a wider safety margin.
+If the melanoma is more than 0.8 mm in depth, there may be the option of a sentinel node biopsy.
+This procedure identifies the first lymph node that drains the site of the melanoma and then the lymph node is removed at the same time as a wider safety margin around the melanoma itself.
 If melanoma is present in the lymph node the risk of further spread of the melanoma is greater.